scribu/wp-front-end-editor/readme.txt

 Front-end Editor is a plugin that lets you make changes to your content *directly* from your site.
 No need to load the admin backend just to correct a typo.

-It makes the same [capability](http://codex.wordpress.org/Roles_and_Capabilities) checks, so that if a user isn't allowed to edit a page in wp-admin, they aren't allowed to edit it in the front-end either.
+It makes the same [capability](http://codex.wordpress.org/Roles_and_Capabilities) checks, so that if a user isn't allowed to edit something in wp-admin, they aren't allowed to edit it in the front-end either.

 You can edit posts, pages, custom post types, comments, widgets and many [more elements](http://github.com/scribu/wp-front-end-editor/wiki/List-of-editable-elements).